 You can gain experience for a job by doing freelance work on your own time, working part-time at a company, or taking classes in your field.

 As you can see, there are a wide variety of jobs out there where you can work alone.
-If you’re an introvert looking for a job where you can work alone, there are plenty of great jobs available to you.
+If you’re an introvert looking for a job where you can work alone, plenty of great jobs are available.